cristiandc01/HomeCAN_Relay/README.md

 Currently the firmware can be installed on STM32 chips and is built to be subsequently reconfigured without the need to recompile the code.

-Currently reconfiguration is only possible via Serial Monitor.
-In development I have the configuration via canbus and a program useful for reading and writing on the device (https://github.com/cristiandc01/CANodeConfigurator)